-Chief Leah George-Wilson is a member of the Tsleil-Waututh First Nation (TWFN) located in North Vancouver.
-She was elected to a third term as Chief of TWN in May 2019.
-In 2001 she was the first woman to hold the office of Elected Chief for the TWFN, a position she held from 2001-2003 and 2005 – 2009.
+Leah George-Wilson is a member of the Tsleil-Waututh Nation (TWN) located in North Vancouver.
+She has previously served three terms as Chief of TWN.
+In 2001 she was the first woman to hold the office of Elected Chief for the TWN, a position she held from 2001-2003, 2005 – 2009 and 2017 – 2019.

-Ms. George-Wilson previously worked for the TWFN for many years in various positions including member of the TWFN’s negotiating team in the BC Treaty Process, TWFN Self-Government Coordinator. and Director of the TWFN Treaty, Land and Resources Department.
+Ms. George-Wilson currently practices law with the law firm Miller Titerle & Co.
+She previously worked for the TWN for many years in various positions including member of the TWN’s negotiating team in the BC Treaty Process, TWN Self-Government Coordinator. and Director of the TWN Treaty, Land and Resources Department.

-Ms. George-Wilson’s educational background includes a Bachelor’s Degree in Anthropology from Simon Fraser University.
-She is currently attending the University of British Columbia Law School.
+Ms. George-Wilson’s educational background includes a Bachelor’s Degree in Anthropology from Simon Fraser University and a Law Degree from the University of British Columbia.

-She also sits on a number of boards including: the First Nations Lands Advisory Board, the Canadian Tourism Commission and the BC First Nations Health Council.
+She also sits on a number of boards including: the First Nations Lands Advisory Board and the Canadian Tourism Commission.
+She is also a former council member of the BC First Nations Health Council.

-Ms. George-Wilson was elected in June 2019 to her seventh consecutive term as co-chair, the 2 member administrative executive of the First Nations Summit.
-As co-chair, she deals with the administrative issues of the FNS and works with the First Nations Summit Task Group (FNS political executive) who are authorized by the Summit to carry out specifically-mandated tasks on issues related to treaty negotiations in BC.
-The Summit represents the majority of First Nations in BC on treaty related issues and other issues of common concern to First Nations.
+Ms. George-Wilson was elected in June 2022 to her eighth consecutive term as co-chair, the 2 member administrative executive of the First Nations Summit.
+As co-chair, she deals with the administrative issues of the FNS and works with the First Nations Summit Task Group (FNS Political Executive) who are authorized by the Summit to carry out specifically-mandated tasks on issues related to treaty negotiations, Title and Rights and other issues of concern to First Nations in BC.